University of Bahrain: Academia

 The university offers more than 102 academic programs, including 42 Bachelor programs, 39 Master's degrees, 10 PhDs and 11 associate diplomas.
 Credit hours vary between courses and degree level (126-135 credit hours for bachelor's degrees, for example).

 The university admits 15,000 students per annum, 80% of whom start in September.

 The university's admission criteria generally require a high school score of 70%, in addition to other criteria imposed by some colleges.

 Research

-Since 1986, more than 5,000 research papers and books were published by academics in the university, 80% of which was produced by the Colleges of Science and Engineering respectively.
+Since 1986, more than 5,000 research papers and books have been published by academics in the university, 80% of which was produced by the Colleges of Science and Engineering respectively.
 The university allocates US$11 million annually towards research and supports 38 full-time research personnel.
 More than 500 Masters thesis was published since the university's inception.

 Reputation

 The university consistently ranks as the first nationally, 23rd amongst Arab universities and 801-1000 internationally according to QS World University Rankings as of 2020.